rguske/rguske.github.io/post/sharing-container-images-using-the-docker-cli-or-carvels-imgpkg/index.md

 ### `imgpkg copy --to-tar`

 Even if the two tools cannot be compared in detail with each other, they serve the same purpose for our intention.
+Even though, keep in mind that `imgpkg` in contrast to the `docker` CLI commands was build for such purposes and therefore it provides comprehensive capabilities and a really comfortable way of copying/relocating images.

-Imgpkg provides a really comfortable way of copying/relocating images.
-The following command directly downloads the desired image from a registry and packs it to a tarball.
+The command `imgpkg copy -i` downloads the desired container image from a registry and copies it to a local tarball.

 ```shell
 $ imgpkg copy -i k8s.gcr.io/sig-storage/csi-provisioner:v2.2.2 --to-tar csi-provisioner-v222.tar